robertlai/LittleBot/README.md

 Using objects in JSON format:
 ```
 {
-  "admin": boolean,
-  "args": string,
   "case": boolean,
-  "exp": string,
+  "in": string,
-  "func": string,
+  "out": string,
   "name": string,
-  "special": boolean,
+  "replace": [
+    {
+      "old": string,
+      "new": string
+    }
+  ],
   "tts": boolean
 }
 ```
-Add the command to little.conf or type `lol add advanced {JSON Object}` in discord.
+Add the command to data.json or type `lol add advanced {JSON Object}` in discord.

 Simple 'say' commands can be added with `lol add input output` where input is the text to match, and output is the response from the bot.

 ###To remove commands:

-Delete the command object from little.conf or type `lol remove name` in discord, where name can be the "name" field or the "exp" field of the command.
+Delete the command object from data.json or type `lol remove name` in discord, where name is the "name" of the command.